-- · Application: Applicants must submit a completed application form. - · Essay: Using 500 words or less per question, applicants should respond to the following: - 1.
-List three "big" questions in contemporary health care ethics and choose one of the questions to answer or write a commentary on why you believe this particular issue is so important.
+- · Application: Applicants must submit a completed application form. - Essay: Using 500 words or less per question, applicants should respond to the following: - List three "big" questions in contemporary health care ethics and choose one of the questions to answer or write a commentary on why you believe this particular issue is so important.
 Present your own ideas, using as much as possible your own words.
 If you include content from others, you should properly identify each source with a complete reference. - 2.
-Explain how successful completion of this program will assist you in achieving your professional goals.
+Explain how successful completion of this program will assist you in achieving your professional goals. - Permission from School of Medicine: Medical students must receive prior approval from the School of Medicine Advancement Committee.